-Anil Malhotra is a practising Advocate based at Chandigarh, India with appearances at various High Courts and Supreme Courts.
+Anil Malhotra is a practising Advocate based in Chandigarh, India.
 He attained Bachelor of Science (1980) and Bachelor of Laws (Professional) (1983) degrees from Panjab University, Chandigarh & an LLM degree from the University of London, London in 1985.
-He studied Comparative Family Law at London School of Economics (LSE), besides Law & Society at School of Oriental & African Studies (SOAS).
-For over 37 years, he continues to act as an Indian expert to render reports in foreign courts on appointment by the Bench in overseas jurisdictions.
+He studied Comparative Family Law at London School of Economics (LSE) and Law & Society at School of Oriental & African Studies (SOAS).
+For over 37 years, he has continued to act as an expert and as amicus curiae, on Indian family law in foreign courts on appointment by the Bench in overseas jurisdictions.

 He has co-authored nine books titled Acting for Non-resident Indian Clients (Jordans 2005), India, NRIs and the Law (Universal 2009), Indians, NRIs and the Law (Universal 2011), Surrogacy in India: A Law in the Making (Universal 2013), International Indians and the Law, (Universal 2014), Surrogacy in India – A Law in the Making: Revisited (LexisNexis 2015), India, Inter-Country Parental Child Removal and the Law (Lexis Nexis 2016), The Removed Child and The Law in India (2018), and The Global Indians and the Law (Oakbridge 2020).
 He has significant published work, and has both international and domestic conference participations, besides over 1000 newspaper columns to his credit.